asreview/asreview/DEVELOPMENT.md

 ### Docker

-Creating a Docker release can't be done with a hook anymore (not for free).
+A Docker image is created when a tag or a commit to `master` is pushed.
+The workflow `docker.yml` builds images for platforms `linux/amd64` and `linux/arm64`.
+If, for some reason, the image is not built, you can build manually with the commands below.
 Find the manual instructions at https://docs.docker.com/docker-hub/.
 Replace the version numbers below by the version you want to push.

 ASReview LAB
 ```